nxp-mcuxpresso/mcux-sdk-examples/lpcxpresso55s69/driver_examples/rng/random/cm33_core0/readme.txt

 ========

 The RNG example project is a demonstration program that uses the KSDK software to generate random numbers and prints them to the terminal.
-32 32-bit numbers are read and skipped per one 32-bit number read and used.
-This is to get a better entropy as suggested by user manual.

 Toolchain supported
 ===================
 - GCC ARM Embedded  10.2.1
-- MCUXpresso  11.4.0
+- MCUXpresso  11.5.0

 Hardware requirements
 =====================